Autarchy of the Private Cave

 ffmpeg -t 00:01:00 -i movie.avi -vcodec copy -acodec copy preview.avi

-This tip is based on the information initially obtained here.
+This tip is based on the information initially obtained from the ffmpeg-user mailing list archive for June of 2005.

 4 Responses to “How to use ffmpeg if libmp3lame support is not present”